eobi/machine-learning-classification-problem/README.md

 # machine-learning-classification-problem

-Title: Bank customer and their loan request prediction insight using eight (8) Machine learning classification solutions.
+Title: Quick overview of a machine learning classification problem.

-Subtitle: A detailed look from different classification algorithms.
+Subtitle: Creating an ensemble of loan prediction models on a bank loan customer dataset.

 Introduction: